rya-sge/access-denied/_posts/rareskills-Advanced.md

 This operation seems complicated to do on-chain without an oracle.
 My first guess is that it is currently not possible to perform this action.

-Discussion on this topic [Proving the Existence of Logs to the Blockchain](https://ethereum.stackexchange.com/questions/16117/proving-the-existence-of-logs-to-the-blockchain)
+Discussion on this topic [ethereum.stackexchange - Proving the Existence of Logs to the Blockchain](https://ethereum.stackexchange.com/questions/16117/proving-the-existence-of-logs-to-the-blockchain)